 The person conducting the training shall be knowledgeable in the subject matter covered by the elements contained in the training program as it relates to the workplace that the training will address.

-b.
-The Dean will ensure that instructors are trained prior to initial assignment to tasks in which exposure may occur.
+Human Resources will ensure that faculty and staff are trained before initial assignment to tasks in which exposure may occur.
+Department heads will ensure that their staff is trained before initial assignment to tasks in which exposure may occur.